Why is our research important?

 What happens after my child participates?

-Our lab will give you and your child a certificate thanking you for your participation as well as a compensatory gift.
-Once the results from our study has been published, we send our paper to the families who participated.
+Our lab will give you and your child a certificate thanking you for your participation as well as a compensatory gift, like a t-shirt or a plush toy.
+Once the results from our study have been published, we will send our paper to the families who participated.

-How and when will by family be contacted for a study?
+How and when will my family be contacted for a study?

-Our lab sends emails to parents who have children within the age ranges for our studies and the parents who have shown interest in our lab.
+Our lab sends emails to parents who have shown interest in our lab and have children within the age ranges for our studies.
+After that, you may receive a phone call and a follow-up email!

 Directions to the ChiLDS lab?